adamhammes/incoming/README.md

 # Incoming!

-Incoming! is a Python script to detect incoming attacks in [OGame](https://en.ogame.gameforge.com/).
+Incoming! is a Python script to detect incoming attacks in [OGame](https://en.ogame.gameforge.com/) and notify the user by text message.

-## Dependencies:
+## Prerequisites:

 * [A Twilio account and number](https://www.twilio.com/try-twilio)
 * [Python >= 3.7](https://www.python.org/getit/)